Uncertainty Quantification for Markov Processes via Variational Principles and Functional Inequalities: Bounding the Relative Entropy Rate

 If we assume $b$ is $C^1$ with bounded first derivative and $Db$ is $L$-Lipschitz then Taylor expanding $b$ gives

 and therefore

 where $\|\cdot\|_F$ denotes the Frobenius matrix norm.

-This isn't the tightest possible bound and alternatives can be obtained by Taylor expanding further, but they give an idea of the type of result that can be obtain under various smoothness assumptions on $b$.
+This is not the tightest possible bound and alternatives can be obtained by Taylor expanding further, but it gives an idea of the type of result that can be obtained under various smoothness assumptions on $b$.